cnlohr/fx3fun/README.md

 Still going after about 6 hours.
 Time to take a break.
 Was mostly just converting over code to CyprIO.

 NEAT!
 The very first time after it compiled, it ran!
 Committing.

+Only getting 12 MB/sec, though.
+I think it's cause I'm creating and deleting all my transfers.

+TODO: Where are we doing the equivelent of                     if (USBDevice->SetAltIntfc(i) == true )?

+AH!
+Looking at Streamer.h they do their own custom function to get data that queues up a bunch of buffers.

+We shall do the same.

+Man, I'm glad I didn't give up and go another route right now.

+Well, computer just did the Win10 equivelent of bluescreening and I lost one of my source files.
+Thankfully it only took ~15 mins to edit from the last git commit.

+Gotta start git committing more frequently.